qiulang/vllm-sglang-perf/readme.md

 1. **In single-GPU scenarios**: SGLang demonstrated extremely consistent response times, higher throughput, and comparable memory usage when properly configured.

-2. **In multi-GPU scenarios with data parallelism**: vLLM maintained consistent performance while SGLang showed significant variability and decreased throughput when using the `--dp` (data parallelism) flag.
+2. **In multi-GPU scenarios**: vLLM maintained consistent performance while SGLang showed significant variability and decreased throughput when using the `--dp` (**data parallelism**) flag.

-3. **Unexpected parallelism impact**: When switching SGLang from data parallelism (`--dp`) to tensor parallelism (`--tp`), performance dramatically improved on multi-GPU setups, restoring the consistency and throughput advantages seen in single-GPU scenarios.
+3. **Unexpected parallelism impact**: When switching SGLang from data parallelism (`--dp`) to **tensor parallelism** (`--tp`), performance dramatically improved on multi-GPU setups, restoring the consistency and throughput advantages seen in single-GPU scenarios.
 This parallelism strategy choice had a much larger impact on performance characteristics than expected.

 4. **Unanswered question**: Why does tensor parallelism in SGLang provide such dramatically better performance consistency than data parallelism for a model that easily fits on a single GPU?
 This counter-intuitive finding invites further investigation from the community.
+[The SGLang document](https://docs.sglang.ai/backend/server_arguments.html) may provide some clues,"Data parallelism is better for throughput if there is enough memory.
+It can also be used together with tensor parallelism.
+We recommend [SGLang Router](https://docs.sglang.ai/router/router.html) for data parallelism."